Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 Builder is a Creational design pattern facilitating the step-by-step construction of complex objects.
 It enables the creation of various object types using a unified construction process, preventing constructor overload. _Use the Builder pattern to get rid of a “telescoping constructor”._

+- OR

+The Builder design pattern is a creational design pattern used to construct complex objects by separating the construction process from the actual representation.
+It’s especially useful when an object requires multiple steps or configurations to be created.

 In simple words:

 > Builder helps in creating different versions of an object without cluttering the constructor.